guanzgrace/guanzgrace.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, advised by [Margaret Brandeau](https://profiles.stanford.edu/margaret-brandeau).
-I am grateful to be funded by the [NSF GRFP](https://www.nsfgrfp.org/).
-This year, I am a student co-organizer of the [Research on Algorithms and Incentives in Networks (RAIN) seminar](https://rain.stanford.edu/).
+I am a third year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, working with [Margaret Brandeau](https://profiles.stanford.edu/margaret-brandeau) and [Itai Ashlagi](https://web.stanford.edu/~iashlagi/).
+I am grateful to be funded by the [NSF GRFP](https://www.nsfgrfp.org/) and the [Stanford Technology & Racial Equity Graduate Fellowship](https://ccsre.stanford.edu/programs/technology-racial-equity-graduate-fellowship) (2022-2023).
+Since 2021, I have been a student co-organizer of the [Research on Algorithms and Incentives in Networks (RAIN) seminar](https://rain.stanford.edu/).

 In 2020, I graduated from Princeton with a BS in Computer Science with minors in [Global Health & Health Policy](https://globalhealth.princeton.edu/) and [Statistics & Machine Learning](https://csml.princeton.edu/), where I was fortunate to work with [Mark Braverman](https://mbraverm.princeton.edu/) and [Barbara Engelhardt](https://www.cs.princeton.edu/~bee).
 I formerly interned at [Columbia Business School](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations), [DeepMind](https://deepmind.com/) Health, [Google](https://google.com/), and [Two Sigma](https://www.twosigma.com).